Key takeaways

 So, what are the key differences between these types of properties?
 Let's take a look.

-Hotels provide a wider range of facilities and hotel services: 24-hour front desks, room service, concierge, pools, gyms, spas and on-site dining.
-The experience is standardized, meaning guests know what to expect.
+Hotels offer a broader hotel service infrastructure – 24-hour front desks, room service, concierge, pools, gyms, spas and on-site dining.
+That standardization is a feature, not a limitation: guests know exactly what they're getting before they arrive.

 B&Bs vs hotels: pros and cons